felipemesaslatorre/felipemesaslatorre/README.md

 JavaScript ┃**

-I am currently starting out in the programming field, dedicating myself exclusively to Python.
+I am currently starting out in the programming field, dedicating myself exclusively to JavaScript and React.
 I intend to learn from my personal projects and from the projects of other people.

 ---